Effect annotation¶

 breakpoint resolution, unphased germline-overlapping codons — the

-results are packaged in a MultiOutcomeEffect whose outcomes
+results are packaged in a MultiOutcomeEffect whose candidates

 property exposes the set.
 An optional RNA-evidence resolver narrows